TokenBrice/l2s-handbook/content/docs/quickstart.md

 Using `Swap & Transfer`, you can execute two distinct operations in a single transaction, helping to reduce your effective gas costs.

-### Earn
-In the `Earn` sub-tab, you can commit liquidity to Bancor's Network pairs straight for ParaSwap.

 ---

 ### Example Use Cases